Snakeyes5153/Final-Project-DS2020/README.md

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 The top graph shows the number of total global sales by genre.
-The top selling genres for video games are Action, Sports, and Shooter.
-The series of graphs on the bottom shows which genres are popular within three different regions of the world that have a larger consumer base for video games.
+The top-selling genres for video games are Action, Sports, and Shooter.
+The graphs on the bottom show which genres are popular within three different regions of the world with a more extensive consumer base for video games.
 Customers living in North America and Europe are more likely to buy games that fit into the Action, Sports, and Shooter genres.
-The customers living in Japan, however, are more likely to buy games that fit into the Role-Playing, Action, and Sports genre.
-So, if you’re trying to appease more to the Japanese gaming market then making a Role-Playing game would be a more valuable way to go.
+Customers living in Japan, however, are more likely to purchase games that fit into the Role-Playing, Action, and Sports genres.
+So, if you’re trying to appease the Japanese gaming market more, making a Role-Playing game would be a more valuable way to go.

 #### How is the ESRB rating related to the number of sales?
 Does the rating affect the amount of sales?